amyshi218/grow/README.md

 ### Goal
 Create a webapp displaying Star Wars planets, planet residents and resident info.
 Upon entering the page, a series of get requests will be sent to the Star Wars Api and saved in state.
+A search bar is present on the Planets page.
+After typing in 3 letters, the list will filter to show matching results.
 ###  Installation and Setup🚀
 ```
 $ npm install